-During the modern era, regular proof coin production has taken place at the San Francisco Mint.
-Accordingly, these coins should carry the “S” mint mark.
-On four separate instances, proof Roosevelt Dimes have been struck at the San Francisco Mint without the required mint mark (Buy on eBay).
+During the modern era, regular Proof coin production has occurred at the San Francisco Mint.
+Accordingly, these coins carry the “S” mint mark.
+However, on four separate instances, Proof Roosevelt Dimes have been struck at the San Francisco Mint without the required mint mark (Buy on eBay).

 - Designer: John R. Sinnock

 - Diameter: 17.9 mm

 - Weight: 2.27 grams